 - Do your research to find out which of the schools you plan to apply to require the ACT Writing test.

-- At the least, shoot for an 8+ overall score.
+- At the least, shoot for an 8+ overall score for a “good” ACT Writing score.

-- A score of 10+ is ideal for applications to selective schools.
+- A score of 10+ is an ideal score for applications to selective schools.

 - If you believe your essay has been mis-scored, you may request a re-score for a fee.